benjacksondev/abyss/_posts/2025-04-25-how-character-decoding-works-kinda.md

 Viewing the source code as hex showed a line feed at the end of the file, which was not showing in text editors.
 The original copy did not end with a line feed.

 The line feed should be there, but the systems are not greatly tested, and I didn’t want to break something accidentally.
-It’s old code, and the system’s possibly fragile, so I ran truncate -s -1 file_name, removing the last byte from the file, and merged my changes without the added line feed.
+It’s old code, and the system’s possibly fragile, so I ran `truncate -s -1 file_name`, removing the last byte from the file, and merged my changes without the added line feed.
 This is what sent me down the rabbit hole of how character encoding/decoding works more than I understood already.

 I watched a video here: [YouTube](https://www.youtube.com/watch?v=MijmeoH9LT4&t=73s)